Dubai International Advisory Consultants

 • UAE market access: Trade directly with any UAE buyer without a distributor

-• Tax: 9% corporate tax applies on taxable profits above AED 375,000 per year
+• Tax: Generally 9% corporate tax on taxable profits above AED 375,000 per year

-• Ownership: 100% foreign ownership permitted for commercial trading activities since 2021
+• Ownership: 100% foreign ownership permitted for most commercial trading activities since 2021

-• Setup link: See our Dubai mainland company formation page for the full mainland process
+• See our Dubai mainland company formation page for the full mainland process

-Many growing businesses hold both: a free zone general trading licence in Dubai for international operations, and a mainland entity for local UAE distribution.
-We help clients structure this arrangement to optimise tax position and operational efficiency across both jurisdictions.
+Many growing businesses hold both: a free zone general trading licence for international operations, and either a mainland entity or, where eligible, a DET branch licence or permit for local UAE distribution.
+We help clients evaluate which structure, or combination, fits their tax position and operational model.

 Step-by-Step Process to Get a General Trading License in Dubai

 1. Define your business structure and jurisdiction: Choose between mainland DET and your preferred free zone based on whether your customers are primarily in the UAE or internationally.
-This single decision determines your total cost, tax position, and operational flexibility from day one.
+This decision affects your total cost, tax position, and operational flexibility from day one.

-2. Reserve your trade name: Submit three proposed company names to the DET or free zone authority for approval.
-Names must comply with UAE naming rules: no religious references, no offensive language, no identical names to existing registrations.
+2. Reserve your trade name: Submit proposed company names to the DET or free zone authority for approval.
+Names must comply with UAE naming rules.
 Timeline: 1 to 2 working days.

 3. Obtain initial DET approval: The DET issues an Initial Approval Certificate confirming your business activity is accepted before legal documents are drafted.
 Cost: approximately AED 150 to AED 500.
 Timeline: 2 to 3 working days.

-4. Draft and notarise the MOA: For mainland LLCs and multi-shareholder structures, a Memorandum of Association defining ownership and business activities must be drafted in Arabic, signed by all shareholders, and notarised at a Dubai Notary Public.
+4. Draft and notarise the MOA: For mainland LLCs and multi-shareholder structures, a Memorandum of Association defining ownership and business activities is drafted in Arabic, signed by all shareholders, and notarised.
 Timeline: 2 to 3 days.

-5. Secure office space and register Ejari: Mainland companies require a physical office with an Ejari-registered tenancy contract.
+5. Secure office space and register the tenancy: Mainland companies require a physical office with an Ejari-registered tenancy contract.
 Free zone companies typically use a flexi-desk arrangement included in the license package.
-Timeline: 3 to 5 days for office sourcing and Ejari registration.
+Timeline: 3 to 5 days for office sourcing and registration.

-6. Submit documents and pay DET licensing fees: We submit the complete application package including MOA, initial approval, Ejari, and passport copies to the DET for final license issuance.
+6. Submit documents and pay DET licensing fees: We submit the complete application package to the DET for final license issuance.
 Timeline: 1 to 2 working days after submission.

-7. Process investor visa and Emirates ID: Once the license is issued, apply for your investor residence visa through GDRFA Dubai, complete your DHA medical fitness test, and obtain your Emirates ID through ICA.
+7. Process investor visa and Emirates ID: Once the license is issued, apply for your investor residence visa through GDRFA Dubai, complete your DHA medical fitness test, and obtain your Emirates ID through ICP (the Federal Authority for Identity, Citizenship, Customs and Port Security, formerly ICA).
 Timeline: 7 to 14 working days.

 Documents Required for General Trading License in Dubai